swiftlang/swift-evolution/proposals/NNNN-SerialExecutor-isIsolated.md

 }
 ```

-Which enables the following `isSameExclusiveExecutionContext` check, which can only be used when a "current" executor is present, and cannot be used when running code outside of a Swift concurren ytask (!):
+Which enables the following `isSameExclusiveExecutionContext` check, which can only be used when a "current" executor is present, and cannot be used when running code outside of a Swift concurrency task (!):

 ```swift
 // Existing API